 Honors & Awards

-Through 15 games in 2014-15, Havers is averaging 4.3 points and 3.6 rebounds in 16.1 minutes per game.
-She had her best performance of the young season with eight points, eight rebounds and an assist in NU’s 82-61 win at Washington State Nov.
+Havers put up her best performance of the non-conference season with eight points, eight rebounds and an assist in NU’s 82-61 win at Washington State Nov.
 19. She added eight huge points on 4-of-5 shooting to help the Huskers hold off Creighton, 60-57, Dec.
 11, before contributing eight points, five rebounds, a block and a steal in a win over High Point Dec.
 20.

 A hard-working, three-sport star in high school, Havers added strength while focusing on fundamentals during the summer.
-A high school shortstop in softball, Havers has impressive length, great hands and runs the floor extremely well.
+A high school shortstop in softball, Havers has impressive length and runs the floor well.

 "We like versatile and athletic players in our program and Allie Havers fits that mold perfectly," Nebraska Coach Connie Yori said.
 "She can do multiple things for our basketball team with her ability to run the floor, score in the paint or face up away from the basket.
 She will be one of the more athletic players on our roster.
 Her upside is tremendous, and with our strength and conditioning program and the opportunity to focus on just one sport, we think she will thrive at Nebraska.
 Her future is very bright here."